scikit-rt/scikit-rt/docs/markdown/docker.md

    rather than `docker container restart`, this will create a new container instance.
 Modifications made outside the work directory of the previous container instance won't be visible.
-The previous instance remains available, and may be restarted as outlined in this step.
+The previous instance remains available, and may be restarted as outlined above.

+## Deleting a container

-7. To delete a container:
+8. To delete a container:

    - Make sure that you have a copy outside the container of all files that you want to keep, for example by copying them to